Color in photography is a powerful tool to control the mood and grab the viewer’s attention.

 Color theory is a visual design element that we can use to create interest in our image.
 It uses the color wheel to represent the relationships between colors.

-The color wheel shows how colors are organized by hues.
+The color wheel shows how colors are organised by hues.
 And it provides the most common types of color pairings.

 These are analogous colors, complementary colors and monochromatic colors.